ethereum/go-ethereum/docs/_clef/CliqueSigning.md

   0000000000000000,
 ]
 ```
-However, we can also use the `messages`.
-They do not come from the external caller, but are generated from the `clef` internals: `clef` parsed the incoming request and verified the Clique wellformedness of the content.
-So we let's just check for such a message:
+However, `messages` could also be used.
+They do not come from the external caller, but are generated inernally: `clef` parsed the incoming request and verified the Clique wellformedness of the content.
+The following simply checks for such a message:

 ```js
 function OnSignerStartup(info){}